ClickCease

 Once your petition is filed, the court will set a hearing date.
 During the hearing, you must present evidence supporting your grounds for annulment.

-- Role of Legal Representation: While not mandatory, having a lawyer can help navigate the complex legal requirements, especially if the annulment is contested.
+• Role of Legal Representation: Although not mandatory, a lawyer can help navigate the complex legal requirements, especially if one contests the annulment.

 This section covers the essentials of an annulment, the grounds you need to prove, and how the process works in Las Vegas.
 If you’re considering an annulment, understanding these details can help you make informed decisions and prepare adequately for the legal journey.